Livaa/PHP-Custom-Datatypes/README.md

 {
     function validate(): void{

-        // Write here the validation/normalization process.
+        // - Write here the validation/normalization process.
-        // - Don't forget to cast the value to the right type
+        // - Don't forget to cast the value to the right type.
         // - Call $this->error("email_malformatted"); in case of error
     }
 }